Alexander Rud Mills: Mills' Odinism

 Having formulated "his own unique blend" of Ariosophy, he drew heavily on writings of pioneering Austrian Ariosophist and Wotanist Guido von List.
 Much of Mills' ideology focused around what he conceived as the "British race", a group who he believed also inhabited not only Britain but other parts of the world colonised by the British Empire.
 That concept was particularly problematic given the ethnically and linguistically diverse nature of the British population during the early 20th century.
 Mills believed that while Christianity was alien to the "British race", Odinism was 'native' and thus could be better understood by them.
 He expressed the view that "our own racial ideas and traditions (not those of others) are our best guide to health and national strength".
 He was critical of Christianity, believing it to be "unnatural" because – in his view – it encouraged the breaking down of racial barriers.

-In Mills' so-called theology, the Norse gods were symbols of the divine rather than actual anthropomorphic entities, and he believed that each racial group had its own symbolic system for interpreting and understanding divinity.
+In Mills' theology, the Norse gods were symbols of the divine rather than actual anthropomorphic entities, and he believed that each racial group had its own symbolic system for interpreting and understanding divinity.
 For Mills, Odin represented an archetypal father figure, with other deities from Norse mythology, such as Thor and Frigg, having minor roles.

 In his 1936 liturgical text, The First Guide Book to the Anglecyn Church of Odin, Mills gives a version of the Ten Commandments that is only slightly different from that in Exodus, and Mills' formulary includes vigils, hymns, evensong and communion, making it abundantly clear that Mills based the liturgy of the Anglecyn Church of Odin on that of the Anglican Church.
 However, while textually there is a debt to Christian worship, philosophically Mills expresses strong anti-Christian sentiments throughout:

 Anti-Semitic comments can likewise be found scattered throughout the Guide Book.
 He claims, for instance, that Jewish people plot world conquest: